MontaVista: Linux

 MontaVista Linux (formerly named Hard Hat Linux) is a Linux distribution that has been enhanced to become a full real-time operating system.
 The work on real-time performance has since continued to a point where MontaVista claims to support hard real-time tasks on embedded Linux as of MontaVista Linux 4.0, with response times as fast as other real-time operating systems.

 MontaVista sells subscriptions, which consist of software, documentation, and technical support.
 The software includes a Linux kernel and toolchain aimed at a specific hardware configuration, collectively called a Linux Support Package (LSP), and other integrated tools including the Eclipse-based DevRocket integrated development environment (IDE).
 The distribution is available in three editions, each aimed at different market segments: Professional Edition, Carrier Grade Edition, and Mobilinux.
 The MontaVista Linux toolkit includes specific code libraries to easily migrate from Wind River Systems' VxWorks and the pSOS operating systems.

 OpenCGX

 Project OpenCGX is an open and free to use embedded Linux distribution from MontaVista Software LLC.
 OpenCGX is based on MontaVista’s eleventh generation Carrier Grade Linux.
 Engineers can quickly jumpstart their ARM and x86 development with a full embedded Linux distribution that is easily customizable.
 OpenCGX in its introduction is based on Yocto 2.4 with Linux Kernel 4.14 (or latest LTS kernel) and GNU 7.2 toolchain.

+Carrier Grade eXpress (CGX)

-Carrier Grade Express (CGX)
+Carrier Grade eXpress (CGX) is an operating system equipped with Carrier Grade Linux (CGL) specifications.

-MontaVista Linux Carrier Grade eXpress (CGX) is MontaVista's main operating system product that delivers Carrier Grade reliability, security, and serviceability in a highly configurable, flexible package with consistent high quality.
-CGX features address a large embedded device segment including networking and communications, instrumentation and control, aerospace and defense, SOHO devices, medical electronics and the "Internet of Things (IoT)" market besides general embedded devices.
-CGX is a Carrier Grade distribution, validated for CGL spec version 5.0.

-MVShield

-MVShield is MontaVista's professional maintenance and support program available for Carrier-Grade Linux products and other distributions such as CentOS or Yocto.
-One of MontaVista’s most popular support program has been MVShield for CentOS, that is best suited for customers who utilize CentOS in markets like network and wireless infrastructure, medical, and military-aerospace.
-MVShield for Yocto is MontaVista’s professional services offering to support customer’s open-source Yocto baselines to allow access to industry-leading support and maintenance services without any migration effort to commercial Linux baselines.
+MontaVista Linux CGX 5.0, the 15th generation of MontaVista’s Carrier Grade Linux, is based on the Yocto Project 5.0 and the Linux kernel 6.6 LTS.
+It supports major CPU architectures, including x86, ARM, PPC, MIPS, and RISC-V.